dkeathley/6.2410-lab/_sources/chapter-XX-interference-HOM-and-homodyne.md

 Four different possibilities of detection in port c and d given a non-zero delay $\tau$.
 :::

 All possibilities we oultined above happen with equal probability.
-This would result in a net coincidence rate of 50%.

 However, for $\tau = 0$ we have something very interesting, and a bit unintuitive.
 In this case we have